Amey-Thakur/MANAGEMENT-INFORMATION-SYSTEM/README.md

 This repository represents a curated collection of study materials, reference books, and personal preparation notes compiled during my academic journey.
 The primary motivation for creating and maintaining this archive is simple yet profound: **to preserve knowledge for continuous learning and future reference**.

 As a computer engineer, understanding the strategic role of information systems is crucial for aligning technology with business goals.
-This repository serves as my intellectual reference point.
+This repository serves as my intellectual reference point: a resource I can return to for relearning concepts, reviewing methodologies, and strengthening understanding when needed.

 **Why this repository exists:**

 - **Knowledge Preservation**: To maintain organized access to comprehensive study materials beyond the classroom.
-- **Continuous Learning**: To support lifelong learning by enabling easy revisitation of MIS concepts.
+- **Continuous Learning**: To support lifelong learning by enabling easy revisitation of fundamental concepts.
 - **Academic Documentation**: To authentically document my learning journey through MIS.
 - **Community Contribution**: To share these resources with students and learners who may benefit from them.